Our Team

-At Francesco Collaborative, he gathers and curates communities of faith-based institutions and peer investors in integrating Catholic Social Teaching and poverty alleviation into their investment strategies.
-Through Livable Future Impact, an affiliated advisory platform, Felipe supports family offices, foundations, and institutions in allocating to high-impact, employee-ownership, and regenerative-finance funds.
+At Francesco Collaborative, he curates communities of faith-based and mission-driven investors to integrate Catholic Social Teaching and poverty alleviation into their investment strategies.
+Through Livable Future Impact, an affiliated initiative, Felipe supports family offices, foundations, and institutions in allocating to high-impact, employee-ownership, and regenerative funds.

 Felipe’s LinkedIn